 You can also grab delicious English-style tea and small bites at The Flour Box Tea Room & Cafe.

-Both The Tavern and The Flour Box fill up on weekends and especially holidays, so plan accordingly.
+The Flour Box fills up on weekends and especially holidays, so plan accordingly.

 North Carolina and Old Salem Cookery takes you through cooking and eating like a Moravian if you’d like to study beforehand.